jimmdd/node-oracle-layers-serverless/readme.md

 If you wish to run this project locally, you have to install oracle instant client 19 correctly on your local machine and put node-oracle as dev dependency.
 Please refer to the official oracle client installation guide here: https://oracle.github.io/node-oracledb/INSTALL.html#quickstart

 **[Update 03/01/2022]:**
-Updated nodejs version to 14.x as AWS no longer supports 10.x and added the appropraite dependencies for the oracle instant client 19.
+Updated nodejs version to 14.x as AWS no longer supports 10.x and added the appropriate dependencies for the oracle instant client 19.